ArindamDutta02082001/Spring_Starter/05-Spring-demoredis/readme.md

         }
       </pre>
     - **Create a redis template** to handle the redis functions for set , hashmap, list , sorted set & other data structures
-    - **Always use the serializer for storing the keys and values in the redis server as we have to serialize the key & value to String before storing**

           // redis template to use the apis of redis server public  RedisTemplate<String , Object> getTemplate()